Day After Tomorrow (band)

 Day After Tomorrow (also known as dat) was a 3-member Japanese pop band under the Avex label.

 History

 Due to their music being produced by former Every Little Thing member Mitsuru Igarashi, Day After Tomorrow's music took on a decidedly similar feel to that group's music, particularly the more synthpop-based music that Every Little Thing released in their earlier years.
 As of the release of their best albums in August 2005, Day After Tomorrow had gone on hiatus.

 Since the hiatus, Misono had performed as a soloist between 2006 and 2014, after which she quit music, though still performs on television variety programs.
 Daisuke Suzuki went on to play keyboard for the band Girl Next Door.

 Misono's older sister is Koda Kumi.

-Day After Tomorrow performed the theme song "More than a Million Miles" for the Japanese release of the movie The Day After Tomorrow.
+Day After Tomorrow performed the theme song "More than a Million Miles" for the Japanese release of the movie coincidentally called The Day After Tomorrow.